 Jingle’s adoption created ripples across the Rio Grande Valley.
 As a Girl Scout Cadette, I earned my Silver Award, a prestigious award given for making a notable difference in the community.
 I knew I wanted people to experience a heart-warming transformation, just like I did when Jingle became family.
 I encouraged others to adopt and foster animals from their local animal shelters.
 I created a resource-filled blog (Furry Snippets), donated fifty blankets, and made 110 tug toys from used T-shirts.
 The donations benefited Palm Valley Animal Society’s shelter pets.
 This project influenced countless girl scouts, friends, family, and people on social media.
 It’s incredible to see how one humble dog inspired an initiative that continues to impact so many.

 Jingle encourages me to be a better person every day.
 Jingle’s selflessness speaks volumes.
 Even though my sister dresses her like a princess, complete with a matching tiara and cape, Jingle patiently remains calm.
 Jingle’s understanding persona motivates me to be kind, even when I’m irritated.
 No matter the circumstance, she is always incredibly compassionate.
 Jingle transformed my life forever.
 I know, beyond a shadow of a doubt, she will stay by my side through every step of life’s journey.
 Her extraordinary personality and unending love inspire me every day.
 As Charles Yu once said, “If I could be half the person my dog is, I’d be twice the human I am.”

-Each year, the Petco Foundation Holiday Wishes campaign invites adopters to share stories of how their pets have changed their lives to give the organizations that they’ve adopted from the chance to receive grant awards.
+Each year, Petco Love Holiday Wishes campaign invites adopters to share stories of how their pets have changed their lives to give the organizations that they’ve adopted from the chance to receive grant awards.
 This story by Elisa won Palm Valley Animal Society in Edinburg, Texas a 2020 Holiday Wishes award.